Sozmex/LB-WEB-2/content/blog/my-third-post/index.md

 ---
-title: Boilerplate Law - an opportunity for AI
+title: Boilerplate Law Equals an Opportunity for AI
 date: "2023-05-06T23:46:37.121Z"
 description: The legal profession is known for its complexity, attention to detail, and the need for accuracy in all documents and contracts.
-However, a significant portion of legal work...
 ---

 The legal profession is known for its complexity, attention to detail, and the need for accuracy in all documents and contracts.
 However, a significant portion of legal work in Canada is boilerplate.
 In this context, lawyers use past principles and documents from their own work and make changes to names and dates to repurpose that old work for customers.
 While this practice has some advantages in maintaining objectivity and consistency in a field that requires both, it is also inefficient, as it takes time and resources to review repurposed work.
 Furthermore, the risk of small mistakes such as typos can have serious consequences.